Mrnibblesg/PISCES-Anomaly-Predictor/README.md

 ## Genreal approach and goal:

-Implement an open source framework/project that helps analysts detect and predict malicious network activity.
+Implement an open source framework/project that helps analysts detect and predict network anomalies.

-  ## Possible Data points:

-* Traffic spike anomalies

-* unusual ports

-* large connection volume

-* temporal anomalies

-* flow persistence

-* long duration connections

-* failed logins

-* known IPs

-* new devices

-* location

-## Dates:
-* Sprint 1:
-  *  Narrow in on research approach
-  *  Determine collection/access method for data

-* By midterm:
-  * Have a working PoC/MVP
-  *
+We will be implementing TadGAN, which is time-series anomaly detection with GANs.